Calvin Robinson

 Calvin John Robinson (born 29 October 1985) is a British political commentator, writer, broadcaster and priest.
-Previously, he worked as a computer science teacher in a secondary school and as a video games journalist.
+Previously, he worked as a computer science teacher at a secondary school and as a video games journalist.

-As a political commentator, he is typically characterised as conservative and right-wing, and sometimes as far-right, a label that he has rejected.
-Up to 2021 he was a regular contributor to The Daily Telegraph, the Daily Mail, and Spiked.
+As a political commentator, he is typically characterised as being a part of the Christian right, as well as conservative and right-wing.
+He is sometimes described as far-right, a label that he has rejected.
+Up to 2021 he was a regular contributor to The Daily Telegraph, the Daily Mail and Spiked.
 Robinson also featured as a commentator on Talkradio and presented a regular show on GB News until he was dismissed from the latter in 2023.
 In February 2024, he moved his "Common Sense Crusade", which was formerly on GB News, to Lotus Eaters, and is a recurring host on their podcast.

 Robinson trained at St Stephen's House, Oxford, from 2020 with the hope of being ordained in the Church of England, but he was unsuccessful in his application for a curacy.
-In 2022, he was ordained as a deacon in the Free Church of England, a conservative Confessing Anglican denomination, which he left in 2023 to join the Nordic Catholic Church, a conservative Old Catholic denomination of High Church Lutheran patrimony, which ordained him as a priest.
+In 2022, he was ordained as a deacon in the Free Church of England, a conservative Confessing Anglican denomination, which he left in 2023 to join the Nordic Catholic Church, a conservative Old Catholic denomination of high church Lutheran patrimony, which ordained him as a priest.

 In 2024 he moved to the United States to become a priest in the Anglican Catholic Church, a Continuing Anglican denomination.
 The Anglican Catholic Church removed Robinson on 29 January 2025, four days after he ended a speech with a gesture which the church said had been widely interpreted as a "pro-Nazi salute", in an apparent reference to Elon Musk's similar gesture earlier that month.
-In May 2025, Robinson's parish voted to disaffiliate from the ACC, and he was granted a temporary license by Bishop Ray Sutton of the Reformed Episcopal Church, part of the Anglican Church in North America.
+In May 2025, Robinson's parish voted to disaffiliate from the ACC, and he was granted a temporary licence by Bishop Ray Sutton of the Reformed Episcopal Church, part of the Anglican Church in North America.
 This was revoked nine days later after criticism from ACNA archbishop Steve Wood.
+In 2025, Robinson became licensed to preach in the English Catholic Church of North America, a Continuing Anglican denomination; he became permanently incardinated into it on 4 February 2026.